cgiacomini/vagrant--kubernetes/examples/027-Kafka/kafka-k8s-wurstmeister/README.md

-# Kubernetee Kafka cluster deployment
+# Kubernetee Kafka cluster deployment with zookeeper

 In its simplest example, we are going to install kafka in our 3 nodes kubernetes cluster.